 CENTRAL COAST REGION

-ORDER R3-2024-0035
+DRAFT ORDER R3-2026-0032

 GENERAL WAIVER

 FOR

 SPECIFIC TYPES OF LIMITED-THREAT DISCHARGES

 The California Regional Water Quality Control Board, Central Coast Region (hereafter Central Coast Water Board) finds:

 I. BACKGROUND

 California Water Code section 13269 authorizes the Central Coast Water Board to waive the requirement to submit reports of waste discharge and the issuance of waste discharge requirements, as set forth in sections 13260(a), 13263(a), and 13264(a) of the Water Code, as summarized below, for specific discharges or specific types of discharges where such a waiver is consistent with applicable state or regional water quality control plans and is in the public interest.